Under what conditions can an employee hold multiple jobs?

 You combine an employed and a self-employed activity

-In the case of a combination of an activity as an employed person and an activity as a self-employed person, only your activity as an employed person is included in the maximum duration of your working time.
+Where an activity as an employed person and an activity as a self-employed person are cumulated, only your paid employment is included within the maximum duration of your working time.

-By way of exception, the following activities are not included in the maximum working time:
+By exception, the following activities are not included in the maximum working time:

 - Scientific, literary or artistic works and assistance to works of general interest (particularly teaching, education or charitable)